 Maria Pavlides – My Family’s Story

-I was travelling home from work at 5:25pm on Altona road in Pickering on June 6th,.
+On June 6th, I was travelling home from work at 5:25 pm on Altona Road in Pickering, Ontario.
 Hearing sirens I was forced to pull over to the side of the road to let the emergency vehicles pass and make their way to the accident scene.
 I decided to bypass the accident to avoid sitting in traffic and proceeded to the next intersection (Sheppard Avenue) then continued to travel east on my drive home.
-My 12 ½ year old son then and my lovely 17 year old niece were waiting for us to arrive home.
-My 7 year old daughter was waiting for her dad to pick her up from daycare.
+My 12 ½-year-old son then and my lovely 17-year-old niece were waiting for us to arrive home.
+My 7-year-old daughter was waiting for her dad to pick her up from daycare.
 We were all going to go to her last swim class of the year.
-It was 5:40pm when I arrived home and I asked my son and niece to wait in the driveway as Chris was expected home anytime.
+It was 5:40 pm when I arrived home and I asked my son and niece to wait in the driveway as Chris was expected home anytime.
 There we all sat in the car and waited and waited.
-It was now 5:55pm and my niece received a call from her mother (Chris’s sister) to advise us of an accident on Altona Road.
+It was now 5:55 pm and my niece received a call from her mother (Chris’s sister) to advise us of an accident on Altona Road.
 She said she thinks it might be Chris’s vehicle, as she remembered his license plate.
 After hearing that it might be Chris’ vehicle involved in the accident, I suddenly started up my car and rushed to the daycare (with the kids) to check on my daughter.
-I ran through the front doors franticly as I wasn’t sure if our daughter was in the vehicle with him.
+I ran through the front doors frantically as I wasn’t sure if our daughter was in the vehicle with him.
 I quickly saw our daughter waiting with 3 other daycare teachers to be picked up.
 I was in panicked mode and completely shaken.
-I advised the teachers that I think Chris may have been involved in a serious accident and that I was initially unsure if our daughter was with him.
+I advised the teachers that I think Chris may have been involved in a serious car accident and that I was initially unsure if our daughter was with him.
 They tried to calm me down and said it will be ok.
 My reaction was to immediately calm down for the sake of my daughter and to ensure that I could safely continue to drive.

 The next morning my mother-in-law and I were called in to see the family social worker to provide us with support and documents to help us through this horrifying situation.
 We took the support and continued on with the day.
 We sat and watched over Chris and in shock didn’t know what to expect.
 The next day they had placed a halo on his head.
 It was a very big piece of metal screwed into Chris’ head to keep it in place.

-After a few days my brother-in-law Aristos and my cousin Andreas arrived at the hospital to provide us with support and to help me find the perfect lawyer to represent Chris and our family.
-After the help of a close friend (who knew of many great lawyers) we came up with a list of 5 top injury Lawyers in Canada for us to interview.
+After a few days, my brother-in-law Aristos and my cousin Andreas arrived at the hospital to provide us with support and to help me find the perfect lawyer to represent Chris and our family.
+After the help of a close friend (who knew of many great lawyers), we came up with a list of 5 Top Personal Injury Lawyers in Canada for us to interview.
 I was still very much in disbelief and shock and I didn’t quite comprehend why we needed a lawyer.
 I am thinking to myself that Chris will come out of ICU and we will walk out the hospital and go back home to our life.
 We interviewed the first team of lawyers, then a second one.
 I didn’t have much interest at all in this process and felt like an emotional wreck throughout.
-Over a week of interviews, the final interview was with Darcy Merkur and his partner Wendy Moore Mandel of Thomson Rogers.
-My cousin and brother in law accompanied me to help me with the decision.
-Darcy had a deep and convincing voice with such an honest demeanor that made the decision so very easy for me.
+Over a week of interviews, the final interview was with Darcy Merkur and Wendy Moore Mandel of Thomson Rogers.
+My cousin and brother-in-law accompanied me to help me with the decision.
+Darcy had a deep and convincing voice with such an honest demeanour that made the decision so very easy for me.

 The first few months I refused to go on antidepressant medication that had been recommended by my family doctor.
 I was thinking this will do me more harm than good.
 I later realized that this could be helpful in stabilizing my mood and I started on a low dose.
 This made a significant difference in my ability to function and prepare for Chris’s return home and my eventual return to work where my colleagues were like my second family.